-The Bosque Kiosks have extremely limited storage space.
+The New Amsterdam Pavilion has very limited storage space.
 The concessionaire shall be responsible, at its sole cost and expense, for obtaining any additional storage space required for the operation of the concession.
 The concessionaire must also develop a system for deliveries to ensure that adequate inventories of food and beverages are maintained at all times, particularly during peak service hours.